Gaylord-Julien/strapi-plugin-qrcode-generator/README.md

 };
 ```

-> For example here we get cartel's field slug value, then we provide basePath's value inside frontend so that the downloaded qr code from the content manager includes it.
+> Here we get cartel's field slug value, then we provide basePath's value inside frontend so that the downloaded qr code from the content manager includes it.

 ## REST API

 You can also get qr codes by querying qrcode-generator endpoint :

 ## API Reference